 Goals and preliminary design concepts often emerge from initial data collection and information from stakeholders.

-In some cases, if DOT contemplates making changes to signal timing or narrowing or removing lanes, the agency uses computer modelling to anticipate future conditions and adjust the plan or make improvements as needed.
+In some cases, if NYC DOT contemplates making changes to signal timing or narrowing or removing lanes, the agency uses traffic modelling software to anticipate future conditions and adjust the plan or make improvements as needed.